JiheeSon/BarberApp/README.md

 **Barber App** is a sample android application to book appointment for barber services 💇‍♂️ using API which is built to demonstrate use of *Modern Android development* tools.
 It has been built using kotlin with clean architecture principles and MVVM as well as Architecture Components.
 Dedicated to all Android Developers with ❤️.

 ## About
 The app in itself is a simple barber app.
-Clicking the product list item it shows the detail of the product.
+Clicking the barber list item it shows the list of the services and time available.
 While this is not an extremely complex app, it isn't a silly Hello World one either, so the hope is that it'll cover regular use cases for a basic application.

 ## 📁 Sailent Features:
 - Sign In / Sign Up